Terms

 - Outcome: if the block was a false positive, the rule is

 refined and you're invited back.
-We don't share which keyword / pattern fired (that would teach the bypass) but we do confirm whether the block was Layer 1 / Layer 2 / sanity check.
+We don't share which keyword / pattern fired (that would teach the bypass) but we do confirm whether the block was the keyword pre-filter, the intent classifier, or the sanity-check pass.

 1.7 Provenance and provider terms